JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Cap the highlight index at the number of current max results #DONE
 - Messages should link to the chat history the sender/recipient #DONE
 - Clicking on a message should scroll the screen to that message #DONE
-- That message should be a little different, perhaps darker
+- That message should be a little different, perhaps darker #DONE
+- It should scroll a little further down so that it does not stop as soon as the message is visible #DONE
+- Make the scroll smoother #DONE
+- Messages no longer redirects logged in users #DONE
+- Add message and search suggestions in the new message modal #DONE
 - Clear all button to delete all search results
 - Previous search results for logged in users
 - Most recently messaged users should appear on the main page